everledger/fabkit/README.md

 ![Showcase](./docs/images/showcase.webp)

-Have you always wanted to learn how to use Hyperledger Fabric but never knew where to start from?
+Have you always wanted to learn how to use Hyperledger Fabric but never knew how to start?

-Meet Fabkit (Hyperledger Fabric Toolkit): your best mate to dive you in 😎
+Meet Fabkit, your Hyperledger Fabric Toolkit to help you dive in 🚀

 ## Prerequisites